Gilberto-Mascena/projeto-agenda-spring-boot/README.md

     git@github.com:Gilberto-Mascena/projeto-agenda-spring-boot.git
     cd projeto-agenda-springboot
 ```

-2. Navigate to the project directory:
+2. Run the project using Maven:

 ```bash
     mvn clean install
 ```
-3. Run the project using Maven:

 ```bash
     mvn spring-boot:run
 ```
-4. The application will be running at http://localhost:8080.
+3. The application will be running at http://localhost:8080.

-5. API documentation is available at http://localhost:8080/swagger-ui.html.
+4. API documentation is available at http://localhost:8080/swagger-ui.html.
-6. To test the functionality, you can use Postman or any other HTTP
+5. To test the functionality, you can use Postman or any other HTTP
    client.
 [Postman Collection](/docs/imgs/CRUD%20agenda.postman_collection.json)

 ### Postman Screenshot